 Details: Target annual compensation for this position is commensurate with the relevant professional experience and/or degrees that a candidate has.

 Salary & Benefits: Target annual compensation for this position is commensurate with the relevant professional experience and/or degrees that a candidate has.
-Environment North Carolina offers a competitive benefits package.
+Environment New Jersey offers a competitive benefits package.

-U.S. PIRG is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, disability, pregnancy, or veteran status.
+The Public Interest Network is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, disability, pregnancy or veteran status.

-Environment North Carolina offers a competitive benefits package.
+Environment New Jersey offers a competitive benefits package.

 Minimum Education Required